Where can I find a grant to fund my business startup?

 What does a banker look for when reviewing a start-up loan request?

-Bankers rely heavily on credit scores to validate a person's personal financial situation and as an indication of his/her character.
+Bankers rely heavily on credit scores to assess an applicant's personal financial situation and as an indication of his/her character.
 In addition to credit scores, management experience and work experience will be considered.
-Bankers will also review the person's historical and personal cash flow.
+Bankers will also review an individual's historical and personal cash flow.
 Personal debts should not exceed 40 to 50 pecent of gross income.
 Collateral will almost certainly be required with loan applications.
 Finally, bankers will consider the strengths and weaknesses of your industry specifically, and the economy as a whole.